Seagate/cortx-test/docs/Architectural-Overview.md

 ```

 # Hardware Configuration for test automation setup
 VMs or Physical machines with 16-32 GB RAM and 8-16 logical cores would be a decent configuration for a test machine.
-The deployment view of HLD discusses more about the deployment structure.
+The deployment view [Test Execution Deployment](Test-Execution-Deployment-View.md) discusses more about the deployment structure.
 The least requirement is that there should be a connectivity to the Cortx setup in labs.